Evendale in Hamilton County, Ohio — The American Midwest (Great Lakes)

 Text: David L. Mowery and Dutch Speidel

 Location.
 39° 14.71′ N, 84° 25.502′ W. Marker is in Evendale, Ohio, in Hamilton County.
 Marker is on Gorman Heritage Farm Lane east of Reading Road, on the left when traveling east.
+Located at the Gorman Heritage Farm.
 Touch for map.
-Located at the Gorman Heritage Farm.
 Marker is at or near this postal address: 10052 Reading Road, Cincinnati OH 45241, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Sharonville (approx. 1.7 miles away); 12 Mile House (approx. 1.7 miles away); Tucker's Station (approx. 1.8 miles away); Blue Ash (approx. 2.1 miles away); Village of Glendale (approx. 2˝ miles away); Glendale (approx. 2.6 miles away); First Children's International Summer Village (approx. 2.6 miles away); Robert Reily (approx. 2.8 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Voorhees Town / Plan of the Town of Reading (approx. 1.4 miles away); The Sisters of Notre Dame de Namur (SNDdeN) / SNDdeN Educational Works (approx. 1.6 miles away); Sharonville (approx. 1.7 miles away); 12 Mile House (approx. 1.7 miles away); The Eliza House (approx. 1.8 miles away); Tucker's Station (approx. 1.8 miles away); Canal Days in Lockland / Miami & Erie Canal (approx. 2 miles away); Wiley Robert Cable (approx. 2 miles away).

 Credits.
 This page was last revised on September 13, 2017.
-This page originally submitted on September 12, 2017, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 126 times since then and 3 times this year.
+It was originally submitted on September 12, 2017, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 540 times since then and 125 times this year.
 Photos: 1, 2, 3, 4. submitted on September 12, 2017, by Mark Hilton of Montgomery, Alabama.